-Start by simmering the corn, add the pork, then seed-and-stem the chiles.
+Start by simmering the corn in a large pot, add the pork, then seed-and-stem the chiles.
 Ladle off some broth to rehydrate the chiles, buzz into a puree and add to the broth.
 Let this simmer until the corn and pork are tender.
 If you are using the head or feet, fish them out, discard any bones, and chop everything up fine.

 There’s a rule when chopping up a pig’s head: The more recognizable the meat, the larger you leave it.
 Have no idea what that funny looking bit is?
 Chop it fine.
 No one will notice or care.

-I know, I can’t believe I just wrote 750 words on a three-ingredient soup, either.
+I know, I can’t believe I just wrote so much about a three-ingredient soup, either.
 But those three ingredients are the soul of pozole.

 The fun in pozole is choosing your own adventure in terms of toppings.
 Almost anything goes.
 You definitely want cilantro, limes, radishes and corn chips — ideally stale tortillas you’ve fried crispy — but avocado, hot chiles, and shredded cabbage are also great additions.